 Until you have been told it is safe to do so, don’t use or drink any tap water as it may have been contaminated, and stay tuned into a local radio station which gives regular updates and information.

-If the electricity supply is down, don’t be tempted to use a generator indoors.
-They can emit deadly levels of carbon monoxide d should always be kept a safe distance away from windows, vents, or doors.
+If the electric supply is down, don’t be tempted to use a generator indoors.
+These can emit deadly levels of carbon monoxide.
+So you should always keep them a safe distance away from windows, vents, or doors.

 We really hope that you will never need to use these tips, but they are always worth keeping in mind.
 Good luck – and stay safe!